-For the above purposes, 'B30 cities' shall be beyond Top 30 cities as at the end of the previous financial year as communicated by AMFI.
+For above purposes, 'B30 cities' shall be beyond Top 30 cities as at the end of the previous financial year as communicated by AMFI.
 Retail investors would mean individual investors from whom inflows into the Scheme would amount upto Rs.
 2,00,000/- per transaction.

-Note - SEBI vide its letter no. SEBI/HO/IMD-SEC-3/P/OW/2023/5823/1 dated February 24, 2023 and AMFI letter dated No. 35P/ MEM-COR/ 85- α / 2022-23 dated March 02, 2023 has directed AMCs to keep B-30 incentive structure in abeyance with effect from March 01, 2023 till further notice.
+Note - SEBI vide its letter no. SEBI/HO/IMD-SEC-3/P/OW/2023/5823/1 dated February 24, 2023 and AMFI letter dated No. 35P/ MEM-COR/ 85-a/ 2022-23 dated March 02, 2023 has directed AMCs to keep B-30 incentive structure in abeyance with effect from March 01, 2023 till further notice.

-(iii) Additional expenses, incurred towards different heads mentioned under sub-regulations (2) and (4) of Regulation 52 of the Regulations, not exceeding 0.05 per cent of daily net assets of the scheme.
+(iii) Additional expenses, incurred towards different heads mentioned under subregulations (2) and (4) of Regulation 52 of the Regulations, not exceeding 0.05 per cent of daily net assets of the scheme.
 However, such additional expenses will not be charged if exit load is not levied or not applicable to the Scheme.

-At least 2 basis points on daily net assets within the maximum limit of overall expense Ratio shall be annually set apart for investor education and awareness initiatives.
-The same shall Scheme Information Document be within limits specified under Regulation 52 of the SEBI (Mutual Funds) Regulation.
+At least 2 basis points on daily net assets shall be annually set apart for investor education and awareness initiatives.
+The same shall be within limits specified under Regulation 52 of the SEBI (Mutual Funds) Regulation.